ThatCooperLewis/nixos-config/impure-commands.md

-## Unpure Commands
+# Unpure Commands

+Various commands that can't be declaratively done and/or must be declared before full functionality.

+### Essential

 This line must be added to `configuration.nix` for Flakes to be recognized:

         nix.settings.experimental-features = [ "nix-command" "flakes" ];

+If you want to run nixos-rebuild on your local machine, the default configuration must be replaced. **Backup your existing configuration.nix before this step!**

+        sudo rm -rf /etc/nixos          # Delete existing configs sudo ln -s ~/Nix/nixos /etc     # Insert new ones

+### Probably Not Essential

-These commands needed to be run separately before Nix could do its thing.
+These commands *might be* needed to be run separately before Nix could do its thing.
+But, I haven't needed to run them on any new machines.
 Maybe one day I'll figure out how to import/link them properly

 - `home-manager` needed to be added to nix-channel